SeanHollen/How-Java-Is-Verbose/README.md

 # Curly Braces

-You may actually prefer curly braces to indenting being enough.
+You may prefer curly braces to just indenting.
 I'm not here to argue with you.
 However, the requirement of curly braces does make Java code longer than Python code.
 The reason I think this matters is that I like for code to be compact.
 I like to be able to see my whole file of code without scrolling or using a vertical monitor.
 Closing curly braces take up an extra line.

 Here is some Java code: